Negative Brand Sentiment in AI Search: Why It Happens and How to Fix It

 Can SEO alone fix this?

 Usually not.
 On-page clarity helps, but the larger lever is stronger third-party evidence and clearer entity signals across the open web.
+Answer engines synthesize across many sources, not just your site.

-How often should brands audit this?
+How often should brands audit AI brand sentiment?

-Which teams should own it?
+Which teams should own AI brand sentiment measurement?

 The strongest setup is shared ownership across brand, marketing, communications, and whoever owns AI visibility measurement.
+Machine Relations operates at the intersection of these functions.

 Quick reference: the operating signals to watch